November 14, 2024

 The last track is a remix of “Coven” by Adrian Stainburner (Israel).

-+ + + : It didn’t much time to Khost to become experts in their genre.
++ + + : It didn’t take that much time to Khost to become experts in their genre.
 The music style is pure crossover featuring different influences, which might appeal to lovers of doom-metal music, but still to death-industrial.
 The sound is constantly recovered with heavy sound layers and oppressive atmospheres leading the listener into a vision of horror.
 I sometimes get the impression that Khost is starting there where their town mate Justin Broadrick is stopping.
 But on the other side I also like the few, more sensitive elements –such as the contribution of Jo Quail, running through the work.

 – – – : Khost is one of those formations composing music for extreme souls!
 It means that it’s not exactly the kind of accessible release.
 Speaking for myself, it took some time to get into the sonic aggression created by this combo.